ssbc/handbook.scuttlebutt.nz/guides/ssb-server/tutorial.md

-# Introduction to Using Scuttlebot
+# Introduction to Using ssb-server

-This tutorial will help you familiarize with Scuttlebot, so you can build scripts and applications.
+This tutorial will help you familiarize with ssb-server, so you can build scripts and applications.

-Scuttlebot is pretty unusual compared to datastores like MySQL or Redis, so let's get started with some basics.
+ssb-server is pretty unusual compared to datastores like MySQL or Redis, so let's get started with some basics.

-## What is Scuttlebot?
+## What is ssb-server?

-Scuttlebot is a peer-to-peer log store.
+ssb-server is a peer-to-peer log store.
 Its data model is similar to that of [Apache Kafka](https://kafka.apache.org/), and it's part of a pattern that's now referred to as the [Kappa Architecture](http://kappa-architecture.com/).

 What is Kappa Architecture?